gustavo-grieco/abdk-math-64.64-verification/README.md

 * **Error** ❌ A bug or a missing feature blocks the exploration or solving of some paths.
 * **Timeout** ⏳ There are scalability issues preventing the creation of the model to explore all the program paths.

+In the case of `div\_test\_values(int128,int128)` and `div\_test\_negative\_divisor(int128,int128)`, there are timeout when solving some SMT constraints.
+Using different [SMTs solvers could work](https://github.com/ethereum/hevm/issues/709#issuecomment-2833348972).

-The following invariants are in the process of verification but most of them will require aggresive state merging in order to be verified in a reasonable time.
+The following invariants are in the process of verification but most of them will require aggresive [state merging implemented in hevm](https://github.com/ethereum/hevm/issues/763) in order to be verified in a reasonable time.

 | Invariant | Result |
 | ----- | :---: |